Lombiq/.NET-Analyzers/Docs/ConfiguringAnalyzers.md

+This page is about configuring analyzers for at least a whole project.
+On suppressing just single analyzer violations see the ["Using the analyzers during development" page](UsingAnalyzersDuringDevelopment.md).

 ## How to disable all analyzers for particular projects

 Place a *Directory.Build.props* file into the project's folder (or folder with set of projects) with the following contents: